-As you get to around the age of 60 years old, your body will really start to feel the effects of the aging process.
-There will be higher risks for contracting health problems that you’ve never experienced before and you’ll start to notice that your senses aren’t as good as they once were.
+As you get to around the age of 60, your body will really start to feel the effects of aging.
+There will be higher risks for contracting health problems that you’ve never experienced before.
+And, you’ll start to notice that your senses aren’t as good as they once were.
 This also goes for the eyes.
 Of course, it all depends on how healthy you are and how much you’ve kept in shape over the years.
 Unfortunately, time always catches up with us.
 By the time you’re in your 60s, you might experience several vision related issues, including:

 Corrective Lenses and Surgery

 If your inability to focus is caused by being nearsightedness, farsightedness, or presbyopia, you will probably be advised to get corrective lenses.
 Or, you could be recommended to get glasses or even surgery.

 However, reliance on corrective lenses can lead to the problem becoming more acute.
 Laser eye surgery comes with many risks and isn’t always successful.
 You should learn about all the risks before you opt for surgery.
 Plus, there is another option that you should consider first.
 Eye exercises can help you to restore your vision and should always be considered before glasses or expensive, dangerous surgery.